-I would describe myself as a warm, honest and intuitive person and practitioner who is both conscientious and passionate about my work with people.
+I would describe myself as a warm, honest and intuitive person and practitioner who is conscientious about my work with people.

 My own personal life experiences have influenced and encouraged me to pursue my career in counselling and enable me to understand and empathise on a deep and genuine level.

 Training, qualifications & experience

 City and Guilds Level 4 Higher Professional Diploma Level 4 in Counselling ( Distinction)

 NCFE Certificate in Counselling Skills and Theory.

 Accredited bereavement counsellor for Cruse Bereavement Care where I have worked for 16 years.

-I have worked with many people and couples trying to cope with the loss of their baby.
+I have worked closely with people, couples and families who are trying to cope with the loss of a child.
 I regard my work as vital and valuable in supporting people as they go through this complex grief.

 I am a bereavement supervisor for Cruse supporting a group of bereavement volunteers.

-I have extensive experience working as an assessor within the organisation.
+I have extensive experience working as an assessor within the organisation too.

 I worked for many years at The University of Greenwich where I counselled students experiencing personal difficulties during their time of study.
-This covered a very broad range of issues especially cultural diversity and supporting overseas students adjust to living in a different country and culture.
+This covered a very broad range of issues especially around supporting overseas students adjust to living in a different country and culture.